 “To undertake this role effectively, lawyers will require specialization and a good understanding of nuclear law,’ added Mr. Odhiambo.

-At the KNEB exhibition stand, the lawyers attending the conference were enthusiastic in learning more about Kenya’s nuclear power programme, the progress made so far and the future outlook.
-In addition to the exhibition stand, KNEB also branded the conference bags and made a ten minute presentation on the role of lawyers in Kenya’s nuclear power programme and Draft Nuclear Regulatory Bill.
+At the NuPEA exhibition stand, the lawyers attending the conference were enthusiastic in learning more about Kenya’s nuclear power programme, the progress made so far and the future outlook.
+In addition to the exhibition stand, NuPEA also branded the conference bags and made a ten minute presentation on the role of lawyers in Kenya’s nuclear power programme and Draft Nuclear Regulatory Bill.

 By Emmanuel Wandera